 Other Dishes You Will Find in Nepal

 Indian dishes are very common and usually good in Nepal.
-As a vegetarian I ate bowl after bowl of dahl fry, channa, aloo mutter and palak paneer.
+As a vegetarian I ate bowl after bowl of dal fry, channa, aloo mutter and palak paneer.
 My Chef husband preferred chicken curries.
-Pizza is common, as is Chinese style chow mein, overall, it’s probably safer to stick to well cooked local style dishes.
+Pizza is common, as is Chinese style chow mein, overall, it’s probably safer to stick to well-cooked local-style dishes.

 Nepal, Kathmandu particularly, is notorious for tummy trouble (see how we did with Buddha Belly in this post)

-Nepali Food Recipes
+Nepali Food Recipes and Cooking

-I’ve been searching the internet for recipes and cook books so that I can recreate the foods we ate in Nepal back home in our own kitchen.
+I’ve been searching the internet for recipes and cookbooks so that I can recreate the foods we ate in Nepal back home in our own kitchen.
 So far I’ve found the following.

 What Food to Expect on Your Nepal Trek

 You will always find dal baht, even in tiny places without a menu, ask for dal baht and it will appear.
-Similarly, mo mos are ubiquitous.
+Similarly, momos are ubiquitous.

 The more altitude you gain, the more limited and more expensive, food becomes.
-Expect to eat a lot of potatoes (the only crop they grow higher up) fried with veg, cheese or an egg.
-Likewise noodles (chow mein) comes with veg or egg.
+Expect to eat a lot of potatoes (the only crop they grow higher up) fried with veg, cheese, or an egg.
+Likewise, noodles (chow mein) come with veg or egg.

-In the Everest Region you will sometimes see Sherpa Stew, a thick soup containing, veg, rice and dough.
+In the Everest Region, you will sometimes see Sherpa Stew, a thick soup containing, veg, rice and dough.
 Soups are common on menus, garlic soup is highly recommended for altitude adjustment.